silverstripe/silverstripe-framework/docs/en/howto/index.md

 * [How to create a navigation menu](navigation-menu).
 Create primary navigation for your website.
 * [Paginating A List](pagination).
 Add pagination for an SS_List object.
 * [How to make a simple contact form](simple-contact-form).

-## Feedback

-If you have a topic you would like covered in these how to's please ask for it on our [Bug Tracker](http://open.silverstripe.org)